Seji-jam/Generic-Object-Oriented-Plant-Model/README.md

 ## Overview

 This Object-Oriented Process-Based Crop Model is a pioneering effort spearheaded by Sajad Jamshidi, under the guidance of Dr. Diane Wang, within the ambit of an ambitious project targeting the development of a base generic plant model.
 This model is specifically designed to facilitate the exploration of Genotype by Environment (GxE) scenarios, thereby advancing our understanding of crop performance under varying conditions.
-Originating from a procedural crop model framework, this iteration of the model represents a significant leap forward, employing an object-oriented design to enhance modularity, scalability, and ease of adaptation.
+Originating from a procedural crop model framework, this iteration of the model represents a step forward, employing an object-oriented design to enhance modularity, scalability, and ease of adaptation.

 ## Key Features